 - Farmed mussels and sea urchins that have reduced eutrophication during their growth and purified the water around them by eating phytoplankton and converting them to protein.

 - A concentrate from broad beans, a plant that’s useful in the crop rotation to improve the quality of arable land.

-Organic waste in the form of shells, kernels and bread remains becomes food for insects, which in turn is processed into fish feed.
+Organic waste in the form of shells, kernels and bread remains became food for insects, which in turn was processed into fish feed.

-Unlike conventionally farmed fish, the Swedish green rainbow trout has been raised on a circular-based feed that consists of raw materials that are not attractive for human consumption.
+Unlike conventionally farmed fish, the Swedish green rainbow trout was bred on a circular-based feed that consisted of raw materials that are not attractive for human consumption.

-The project has been run by Axfoundation and Swedish University of Agricultural Sciences (SLU) since 2018.
-In collaboration with actors from across the entire production and distribution chains, we have built an infrastructure to convert vegetable residues into a quality raw protein material that can be used in animal feed.
+The project was run by Axfoundation and Swedish University of Agricultural Sciences (SLU) from 2018 to 2022.
+In collaboration with actors from across the entire production and distribution chains, we built an infrastructure to convert vegetable residues into a quality raw protein material that can be used in animal feed.